bcobo/SIRENA/doc/SIRENA.rst

 Examples
 =========

-In the :math:`\mathit{sixte/scripts/SIRENA}` folder of the SIXTE environment, a straightforward SIRENA tutorial and a set of scripts can be found with the aim of providing the user with a first approach running SIRENA.
-Moreover, some examples to run SIRENA with different purposes are shown:
+In the :math:`\mathit{sixte/scripts/SIRENA}` directory of the SIXTE environment, users can find a comprenhensive SIRENA tutorial along with a collection of scripts designed to offer a user-friendly introduction to running SIRENA.
+Addiotionally, various examples are provided to demostrate different use cases of SIRENA:

-1) Full Energy reconstruction performed with the (F0) optimal filtering algorithm (filters calculated on-the-fly) in the current space (including detection) for the detector described in the XMLFile:
+1) Full Energy reconstruction utilizing the (F0) optimal filtering algorithm (filters computed on-the-fly) in the current space, including event detection tailored to the detector specifications outlined in the XMLFile:

 ::